- Written By Alanna Ritchie

 Getting Cash for Startup Costs

 Wannabe business owners scrape together startup capital from a variety of resources.
 They turn to personal savings, loans from friends and family, business loans from banks, grants, venture capitalists, commercial lenders and financial assistance from the Small Business Administration.

-Savvy entrepreneurs find ways to save when they can and spend it’s unavoidable.
-Using your money can prevent a long and painful repayment period.
-The more money borrowed, the more time it will take to start reaping profits.
+Savvy entrepreneurs find ways to save when they can and spend when it’s unavoidable.
+Using your own money can prevent a long and painful loan repayment period.
+The more money borrowed, the more time it takes to reap profits.
 Instead of putting off a business launch, some business owners max out their credit cards and mortgage their homes to get enough capital.
 Other options, like using a portion of retirement savings, can be less risky.

 - Pay yourself during the transition from working part-time at another job to full-time at your business.

 - Bail yourself out when business savings run out.

 - Increase cash flow to cover operating costs and pay vendors in a timely fashion.

 - Increase production of inventory as seasonal demand grows.